 At days end, head to Salt Plage for a craft cocktail.
 The waterfront bar and cafe is the perfect spot to watch the sunset from a hammock suspended over the water, with the faint thrum of reggae beats in the background.
 It's bliss.

-This trip was hosted by Park Hyatt St Kitts.
-Editor's opinions are her own.
+This trip was hosted by Park Hyatt St. Kitts.
+The editor's opinions are her own.